nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 If the item is bigger DynamoDB will consume additional write capacity units.

 A transactional write will consume 2 capacity units per 1 KB.
-So for example if we want to write a 128 KB sized object with a transaction the total capacity needed for this operation sums up to 256 capacity.
+So, for example, if you want to write a 128 KB sized object with a transaction the total capacity needed for this operation sums up to 256 capacity units.

 \
 &nbsp;